Rick Perkins: 44th Canadian Parliament (2021–2025)

-In the 2021 Canadian federal election, Perkins defeated Liberal incumbent and Ministers of Fisheries, Oceans and the Canadian Coast Guard Bernadette Jordan.
+In the 2021 Canadian federal election, Perkins was elected to the House of Commons of Canada for South Shore—St. Margarets, defeating Liberal incumbent and Ministers of Fisheries, Oceans and the Canadian Coast Guard Bernadette Jordan.

 On November 9, 2021, Perkins was named Shadow Minister for Fisheries, Oceans and the Canadian Coast Guard by Conservative Party leader Erin O'Toole.
 Upon assuming the role Perkins was appointed as Vice-Chair of the Canadian House of Commons Standing Committee on Fisheries and Oceans, as well as a member of the Subcommittee on Agenda and Procedure of the Standing Committee on Fisheries and Oceans.

 Following O'Toole's ousting as party leader in February 2022, Perkins was reappointed as Shadow Minister for Fisheries by interim party leader Candice Bergen.

 In March 2022, Perkins was one of 313 Canadian officials barred from entering Russia.
 The Russian ban was in response to new Canadian economic sanctions targeting Russian officials and entities following Russia’s invasion of Ukraine in late February.
 In response to ban, Perkins stated on social media that he would “wear this [ban] as a badge of honor” as he continues to stand in solidarity with the people of Ukraine.

 During the 2022 Conservative Party of Canada leadership election Perkins endorsed hopeful leadership candidate Jean Charest and was further named co-chair of the campaigns national advisory board.
 Following Pierre Poilievre’s victory in the leadership race, Perkins immediately congratulated him on becoming the new party leader.
 In a post-leadership interview with the National Post Perkins stated that the Conservative caucus was now “totally united” behind Poilievre despite what the tone of the leadership contest might have indicated."

 Upon becoming the new leader, Poilievre kept Perkins on as the fisheries critic until October 12, 2022, until he was then replaced by Newfoundland MP Clifford Small.
 Perkins then became the Shadow Minister for Innovation, Science, and Industry, replacing former critic Ed Fast.
 Upon assuming the new critic position, Perkins was named Vice-Chair of the Canadian House of Commons Standing Committee on Industry and Technology, and was further appointed to the Subcommittee on Agenda and Procedure for the Standing Committee on Industry and Technology.
 Perkins was a member of the House of Commons Standing Committee on Fisheries, Oceans and the Canadian Coast Guard for the 44th Canadian Parliament.

+In the 2025 Canadian federal election, Perkins was defeated in re-election, with Liberal Jessica Fancy-Landry being elected to the seat.

+At the time of the 2025 Canadian federal election, he lived in Ingramport, Nova Scotia.